lynchcm/MicroHugo/content/resource-centre/defining-your-brand/Picking a Business Name.md

 If you’re UK based, you’ll need the Companies House [name availability checker](https://beta.companieshouse.gov.uk/company-name-availability) open to do a quick check on any ideas before you get too attached to them.

-But it’s not just whether it’s legally available that matters: you’ll want to check if the domain is available too.
+But it’s not just whether it’s legally available that matters: you’ll want to check a domain you like is available too.
 It’s no use having registered the perfect name if you can’t get the website address to match.

 As well as the [name availability checker](https://beta.companieshouse.gov.uk/company-name-availability), have a domain registrar like GoDaddy open in the next window.